BethHayden01/BlossomCare/README.md

 ## Credits

 - Inspiration for the Navbar element and dropdown menu came from tutorials provided by The Code Institute.
-- The inspiration for the Products page element came from personal experince viewing many plant care websites.
+- The inspiration for the Products page element came from personal viewing many plant care websites.

 ### Media
 All the images for the webpage were taken from various Google image searches.
 The link for each image can be found in the list below: